AjNavneet/FakeNewsRNN_LSTM_GRU_Classifier/readme.md

-# Fake News Classification Using RNN, LSTM and GRU
+# Detecting Fake News with RNN, LSTM, and GRU

 ## Business Overview

-- What is Fake News?
+- Understanding Fake News:
-  - Fake news is the deliberate presentation of (typically) false or misleading claims as news, where the claims are misleading by design.
+  - Fake news involves the intentional dissemination of false or misleading information presented as news, designed to deceive the audience.

-- How News and digital media evolved?
+- Evolution of News and Digital Media:
-  - The news media evolved from newspapers, tabloids, and magazines to a digital form such as online news platforms, blogs, social media feeds, and many news mobile apps.
-News outlets benefitted from the widespread use of social media/mobile platforms by providing updated news in near real time to its subscribers.
-It became easier for consumers to acquire the latest news at their fingertips.
-So, These digital media platforms become very powerful due to their easy accessibility to the world and ability to allow users to discuss and share ideas and debate over issues such as democracy, education, health, research, and history.
-However, apart from advantage, false/fake news articles on digital platforms are getting very common and mainly used with a negative intent for their own benefit such as political and financial benefit, creating biased opinions, manipulating mindsets, and spreading absurdity.

-- How big is this Problem?
-  - With the rapid adoption of Internet, social media, and digital platforms (such as Facebook, Twitter, news portals, or any social media), anybody can spread untrue and biased information.
-It is virtually impossible to prevent Fake News from being created.
-There has been a rapid increase in the spread of fake news in the last decade, it's not limited to any one domain like politics but covering various other domains such as sports, health, history, entertainment and also science and research.
-If we take the 2016 US presidential election, there were lots of biased and fake news published to influence.
-Another example could be of COVID-19, we generally come across many misleading/fake news every day which can have serious consequences and may lead to create panic among people and spread the pandemic more rapidly.

-- What is Solution?
-  - Therefore, It is important and absolutely necessary to identify and differentiate Fake News from real news.
-One of the ways is to determine by expert and fact check of every news, but this is time-consuming and requires skills which cannot be shared.
-Second, we can automate the detection of Fake News by using the techniques of Machine learning and Artificial Intelligence.
-The Online news content has diverse unstructured format data(such as documents, videos, and audios), here we will concentrate on text format news.
-With the advancement of and Natural language processing It is possible now that we can identify the deceptive and fake nature of articles or sentences.
-There is widespread study and experimentation happening in this area to identify the Fake news for all medium(Video, audio and Text) news.
+  - News media has transitioned from traditional forms like newspapers to digital platforms such as online news portals, blogs, social media, and news mobile apps.
+While these platforms offer quick access to information, they also face the challenge of spreading fake news with negative motives, impacting various domains like politics, sports, health, entertainment, and science.

+- Magnitude of the Problem:
+  - The rise of the Internet and social media has facilitated the widespread distribution of untrue and biased information.
+Fake news is not confined to a specific domain and has witnessed a significant surge in the past decade.
+Instances like the 2016 US presidential election and the ongoing COVID-19 pandemic underscore the severity of the issue, with misinformation causing panic and influencing public opinion.

+- Proposed Solution:
+  - Given the pervasive nature of fake news, it is imperative to differentiate it from authentic news.
+Manual fact-checking is time-consuming and skill-intensive.
+Hence, leveraging machine learning and artificial intelligence for automated detection becomes crucial.
+Our focus is on text-based news content, employing advanced natural language processing techniques to identify deceptive articles.

 ---

 ## Data Description

+- Dataset Overview:
-- In our study, we used the Fake news dataset from Kaggle to classify unreliable news articles as Fake news using Deep learning Technique Sequence to Sequence programming.
+  - Utilized the Fake News dataset from Kaggle to employ deep learning techniques, specifically Sequence to Sequence programming, for classifying unreliable news articles.
-- A full training dataset with the following attributes:
-  - id: unique id for a news article
-  - title: the title of a news article
-  - author: author of the news article
-  - text: the text of the article; could be incomplete
-  - label: a label that marks the article as potentially unreliable
-    - 1: unreliable
-    - 0: reliable
+  - Attributes in the training dataset include id, title, author, text, and label (1 for unreliable, 0 for reliable).

 ---